 M1 Macbook Air – Best Laptop for Online Teaching

-The new M1 Macbook Air is a reasonably priced, powerful and light weight laptop.
+The M1 Macbook Air from 2020 is a reasonably priced, powerful and light weight laptop.
 Pound for pound, it’s the best deal on the market today and is a solid choice for any professional online teacher.

 Having a small, powerful laptop like this with a high quality built in web cam and touch screen will make teaching online from anywhere headache free.
 You’ll also be able to create and render videos for online courses, record audio, design photos and more with ease.
 If you’re into Apple products and you’re looking for a laptop as an online teacher we highly recommend the M1 Macbook Air.